 - " When writing up your submission, remember to talk about yourself using 'l', 'me' or 'my'.
-The assessors don't want to know what the team did as part of the project; they are only interested in your involvement. - " Record your work samples as you go you don't want to have to go looking for work you did years ago. - Exercise judgement and submit your best evidence, not everything you think might be relevant.
-The assessors will always come back to you if they find any gaps in your evidence and will give you the opportunity to provide further evidence. - " Remember, it is up to you to demonstrate you are competent it is not up to the assessors to interrogate you to ascertain your competency. - " Clearly explain the complexity in each of your work samples.
-To do this, think about what challenged you and how you resolved these challenges. - " Ensure that you provide work samples to support your application in all of the fields you applying for.
-Your evidence must support all of the words in your PAD.
+The assessors don't want to know what the team did as part of the project; they are only interested in your involvement. - " Record your work samples as you go you don't want to have to go looking for work you did years ago. - " Exercise judgement and submit your best evidence, not everything you think might be relevant.
+The assessors will always come back to you if they find any gaps in your evidence and will give you the opportunity to provide further evidence. - " Remember, it is up to you to demonstrate you are competent it is not up to the assessors to interrogate you to ascertain your competency.

-WHAT ARE ASSESSORS LOOKING FOR?

-Has the engineer provided at least two work records?

--) Do evidence statements clearly state how files provided are relevant to the assessment, and how they demonstrate continued competence? - Evidence that the engineer has a clear understanding of the bounds of their competence, seeks professional advice and support as needed and has sound processes in place to assure the quality of their work - Is the engineer applying contemporary knowledge and skills in their work? - \bigcirc Is the engineer clearly operating within any applicable regulatory frameworks? -) How has the engineer addressed any concerns raised by their previous Assessment Panel? - Have New Zealand-specific examples been provided/knowledge of the New Zealand context mentioned? - ightarrow Has the engineer explained how the work samples demonstrate complex work?
+Q WHAT ARE ASSESSORS LOOKING FOR? \bigcirc Has the engineer provided at least two work records? \bigcirc Do evidence statements clearly state how files provided are relevant to the assessment, and how they demonstrate continued competence? \bigcirc Evidence that the engineer has a clear understanding of the bounds of their competence, seeks professional advice and support as needed and has sound processes in place to assure the quality of their work \bigcirc Is the engineer applying contemporary knowledge and skills in their work? \bigcirc Is the engineer clearly operating within any applicable regulatory frameworks? \bigcirc How has the engineer addressed any concerns raised by their previous Assessment Panel? \bigcirc Have New Zealand-specific examples been provided/knowledge of the New Zealand context mentioned? \bigcirc Has the engineer explained how the work samples demonstrate complex work?
 (See Appendix 1)